Yamagata

 - Hokkaido

-Nibutani Carved Wooden Trays (called Nibutani ita in Japanese) are produced in Biratori, Hokkaido.
+Nibutani Carved Wooden Trayss (called Nibutani Ita in Japanese) are produced in Biratori, Hokkaido.
 The origin of the town name, is an Ainu language word for cliff, pirauturu.
-This craft is known for its patterns like a spiral pattern called moreun…
+This craft is known for its patterns like a spiral pattern called moreu…

 View more